maximiliankraft/maximiliankraft.github.io/TeachingMaterials/OracleSSHTunnel/index.md

 there

-## test connection
+## Testing the connection

-on the raspberry start a basic nginx container or your desired webservice.
-Use a docker-compose.yml that looks like this:
+On the raspberry start a basic nginx container or your desired webservice.
+Use a `docker-compose.yml` that looks like this:

 ```
 services: